-The Committee will consist of minimum of four (4) directors of the Company ("Directors") as determined by the Board.
-Each member of the Committee will be: (i) a Director who is not an officer or employee of the Company or an affiliate of the Company; and (ii) "independent" for the purposes of applicable corporate and securities legislation of Canada.
+The Committee will consist of a minimum of four (4) directors of the Company ("Directors") as determined by the Board.
+Each member of the Committee will be: (i) a Director who is not an officer or employee of the Company or an affiliate of the Company; and (ii) "independent" for the purposes of applicable securities legislation in Canada.